 How long does it take to become a real estate lawyer Canada?

-Is law school really hard?
+Is law school really hard in Canada?

 Do real estate lawyers go to court?

 In general, real estate lawyers in Canada do not typically go to court as part of their practice, as their work primarily involves advising clients on real estate transactions and handling related paperwork.
 However, in some cases, a real estate lawyer may need to represent a client in court if there is a dispute related to a real estate transaction.

 What type of lawyer makes the most money in Canada?

 The type of lawyer that makes the most money in Canada can vary depending on a range of factors, such as experience, location, and the type of organization they work for.
 However, lawyers in specialized practice areas such as tax law, corporate law, and intellectual property law tend to earn higher salaries on average.

 What should I study in college to become a real estate lawyer?

 To become a real estate lawyer in Canada, you typically need to complete an undergraduate degree in any field, followed by a law degree from an accredited law school.
 While there is no specific undergraduate degree required, some recommended fields of study may include business, economics, or finance, as these can provide a strong foundation for understanding real estate transactions and related legal issues.